 We were uncertain about how being in a same-sex relationship would affect us becoming foster carers, however, the system doesn’t discriminate.
 Stockport Council were so supportive.

 Other things that we consider

 For most types of fostering, you need to have a spare room that can be used as a bedroom.
-If you don’t currently have a spare room but expect to have one soon then you may still be able to apply to become a foster carer.

 You don't have to live in Stockport, as long as you’re able to travel a reasonable distance to transport the child to school, supervisions and contact sessions.
 You don’t have to be a homeowner, you can become a foster carer if you rent your home.